 Now the National Geographic Museum is opening in Washington, DC, the city’s first virtual reality theater experience.
-The National Geographic society has recently emphasized investment in virtual reality and other cutting-edge technologies in order to build on its established legacy of using photography to transport people around the world.
+The National Geographic Society has recently emphasized investment in virtual reality and other cutting-edge technologies in order to build on its established legacy of using photography to transport people around the world.

 A Substantial Impact

-National Geographic Explorers has done important work to make a substantial impact on our planet to create balance.
+National Geographic Explorers have done important work to make a substantial impact on our planet to create balance.
 It has always been imperative that they share these stories in order to make a genuine impact on their audience.

 Paired with live talks, the museum aims to connect audiences with Explorers and photographers who are looking to share a deeper story.

 Virtual reality has proven to be a forcefully immersive medium with the capacity to take its viewer anywhere and at any time solely through the use of a VR headset.
 SPACES has specifically armed National Geographic with the means to provide an engaging experience like no other.

 The application of the technology for the shared theater experience was designed by SPACES, an industry leader in delivering virtual reality experiences with retail locations, parks and other attractions around the globe.
 SPACES has equipped Grosvenor Auditorium with 450 Oculus-Go headsets, a dedicated server with proprietary coding, and a remote triggering system that will allow for an entirely exclusive experience.

 “Now, with a fully equipped VR theater, audiences can virtually travel beyond the limits of Washington, D.C., and join these exceptional Explorers in the field.” – Kathryn Keane, vice president of public programming and director of the National Geographic Museum